SIA-Share/AlumniMap/README.md

 ## Who’s the map for?

-The map is for any person being involved in REDAXO: developers, users, editors, writers, designers, friends and family et al. It’s about visualizing the REDAXO community.
-If you use or support REDAXO, the map is for you!
+The map is for any SIA student, staff, alumnus and alumna.
+Alumni include all individuals who have ever studied or worked at SIA.
+It’s about visualizing the SIA alumni community.
+If you one of SIA, the map is for you!

 ## How does this map work?